 Gout affects more than three million Americans.
 This condition and its complications occur more often in men, women after menopause, and people with kidney disease.
 Gout is strongly linked to obesity, hypertension (high blood pressure), hyperlipidemia (high cholesterol and triglycerides) and diabetes.
 Because of genetic factors, gout tends to run in some families.
 Gout rarely affects children.

-Diagnosis depends on finding the distinguishing crystals.
+Diagnosis of gout can be made in several ways.
+Gout is often diagnosed upon the finding of uric acid-based crystals in the affected joint.
 The physician may use a needle to extract fluid from an affected joint and will study that fluid under a microscope to find whether urate crystals are present.
 Crystals also can be found in deposits (called tophi) that can appear under the skin.
 These tophi occur in advanced gout.

 Uric acid levels in the blood are important to measure but can sometimes be misleading, especially if measured at the time of an acute attack.
 Levels may be normal for a short time or even low during attacks.
 Even people who do not have gout can have increased uric acid levels.